What is yield?

 Percent yield is the ratio of actual yield to theoretical yield.

-To learn about percent yield and to calculate percent yield on run time, use Percent Yield Calculator.
+To learn about percent yield and to calculate percent yield on run time, use limiting reactant and percent yield calculator.

 How to find Theoretical Yield?